yanganto/relayer-game/README.md

 #### Pseudo code of relayer-challengers mode
 Here is the [pseudo code](./pseudo/relayer-challengers/chain.md), help you to comprehensive this model with one relayer and one challenger, Once challenger determine a block pending on chain is correct or not, he will not change his idea.
->
-The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
+> The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
-The offchain worker keep updating the next sampling blocks.
+> The offchain worker keep updating the next sampling blocks.
->

 Here is the [pseudo code](./pseudo/relayer-challengers/relayer.md) for the relayer, this code is the same with the initial relayer in `relayer-only` model
+> The client first submit the initial header, and than keep watch the list of `next_sampling_blocks`, and submit each header listed in `next_sampling_blocks`.
 >
-The client first submit the initial header, and than keep watch the list of `next_sampling_blocks`, and submit each header listed in `next_sampling_blocks`.
+> submit the initial header
->
+> while `next_sampling_blocks`
+> &emsp;submit each header listed in `next_sampling_blocks`

 Here is the [pseudo code](./pseudo/relayer-challengers/challenger.md) for challenger
+> The client first findout an uncorrect initial header and submit a challenge info , and than keep watch the `next_sampling_blocks`, and keep submit the challenge info base on the relayer's new submit.
 >
-The client first findout an uncorrect initial header and submit a challenge info , and than keep watch the `next_sampling_blocks`, and keep submit the challenge info base on the relayer's new submit.
+> while submit headers
+> &emsp;if verify fail
+> &emsp;&emsp;challenge
+> while submit headers
+> &emsp;if next sample block submit
+> &emsp;&emsp;verify the block
->
+> &emsp;&emsp;submit new challenge

 #### Conclusion of relayer-challengers mode